Last updated on October 17th, 2019

 Storing the gulab jamuns- Store refrigerated dunked in sugar syrup.
 Serve jamuns with a some sugar syrup.

 Serve gulab jamun warm with a scoop of ice cream or chilled as dessert.
 Gulab jamun with vanilla ice cream is a classic hit combo!
-Apart from khoya gulab jamuns I have shared paneer jamun, bread jamun and vegan sweet potato jamun recipes too.
+You can garnish with fresh rose petals.

 Gulab jamuns will turn hard if you over knead the dough or apply too much pressure while saping the balls.